Visiting Artists’ Residency Exhibition

-The second of two Visiting Artist Residency exhibitions in 2019 will feature work by artists Erika DeFreitas & Frisk Flugt (Tina Helen – visual artist and Ask Katzeff – writer).
+We are excited to announce our first of two 2018 – 19 Visiting Artists’ (VA) Residency exhibitions featuring work by Erika DeFreitas and Frisk Flugt (Tina Helen and Ask Katzeff).

 It was in the way the figures were suggested.
 Draped in, then bounded by.
 Cloaked.
 Held.
 Shrouded.
 No holes cut out for the eyes.
 No breaths drawn, hollowing Os where the mouths might be.
 Postures outlined by pleats and puckers.
 It would seem still if not for the shadows and the gravel.
 Dust marking the tips of toes and narrow hems.
 Its scale unfair.
 Such a peculiar positioning.
 To be placed where it cannot be climbed and where no amount of leaning would stir it.